devuri/wpframework/docs/multi-tenant/index.md

 ## Isolated Uploads Directory

 - Media files for each tenant are stored in a separate directory, typically structured as `wp-content/tenant/{tenant_id}/uploads`.
 Depending on the framework's setup, the default path might vary, but it generally follows the format `app/tenant/{tenant_id}/uploads`.
-- It's recommended to encode the tenant UUID in file URLs to enhance security.

 ## Shared Resources